polkadot-fellows/RFCs/text/0092-unbonding_queue.md

 ### Proposed Parameters
 There are a few constants to be exogenously set.
 They are up for discussion, but we make the following recommendation:
 - `MIN_SLASHABLE_SHARE`: `1/2` - This is the share of stake backing the lowest 1/3 of validators that is slashable at any point in time.
 It offers a trade-off between security and unbonding time.
-Half is a sensable choice.
+Half is a sensible choice.
 Here, we have sufficient stake to slash while allowing for a short average unbonding time.
 - `LOWER_BOUND`: 28800 blocks (or 2 eras): This value resembles a minimum unbonding time for any stake of 2 days.
 - `UPPER_BOUND`: 403200 blocks (or 28 eras): This value resembles the maximum time a user faces in their unbonding time.
 It equals to the current unbonding time and should be familiar to users.